 This offering was made in reliance upon an exemption from the registration provisions of Section 5 of the Securities Act of 1993, as amended, pursuant to regulation D, Rule 504 of the Act.
 On December 15, 1998, founding shareholder purchased 3,000,000 shares of the company's authorized but unissued treasury stock for cash and assets.
 Thirty-eight Thousand Three Hundred Sixty Dollars (\$38,360) or Seven Hundred Sixty-seven Thousand Two Hundred (767,200) shares of the Common Stock of the Company during the Offering to approximately fifty-eight (58) shareholders in the State of Nevada.
 The offering was closed March 1, 1999.
-Additionally, in March of 2000, the Company has issued Three million (3,000,000) restricted shares of its common stock for
+Additionally, in March of 2000, the Company has issued Three million (3,000,000) restricted shares of its common stock for Thirty Thousand Dollars (\$30,000) cash.
+From January 1, 2000 to December 31,

-Thirty Thousand Dollars (\$30,000) cash.
-From January 1, 2000 to December 31, 2000, the Company has also issued Two Million Nine Hundred Ten Thousand (2,910,000) shares of its common stock for services to be rendered by the recipients.
+2000, the Company has also issued Two Million Nine Hundred Ten Thousand (2,910,000) shares of its common stock for services to be rendered by the recipients.
 These shares were registered by S-8 filings and were valued at the market value at or near the time issued.
 From January 1, 2000 to December 31, 2000, the Company also issued Sixteen Million One Hundred Twenty-four Thousand and Seven Hundred and Twenty (16,124,720) shares of restricted common stock for services to be rendered.
-As of December 31, 2000, the Company has twenty-five million eight hundred and one thousand, nine hundred and fifteen shares (25,801,915) of its \$0.001 par value common voting stock issued and outstanding which are held by approximately seventy-one (71) shareholders of record.
+From January 1, 2001 to December 31, 2001, the Company issued Thirty-seven Million Fifteen Thousand (37,015,000) shares of its common stock for services to be rendered by the recipients.
+These shares were registered by S-8 filings and were valued at the market value at or near the time issued.
+As of December 31, 2001, the Company has sixty-two million eight hundred sixteen thousand nine hundred twenty shares(62,816,920) of its \$0.001 par value common voting stock issued and outstanding which are held by approximately One Thousand Four Hundred Ninty-six (1,496) shareholders of record.